microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v6.md

 ## Overview

 Version 6.1.0 of the Microsoft Graph Java SDK is based on the new [Kiota](https://github.com/microsoft/kiota) code generation tool.
-By using Kiota the SDK is now able to support a broader range of Microsoft Graph API enpoints while also being more intuitive.
+By using Kiota the SDK is now able to support a broader range of Microsoft Graph API endpoints while also being more intuitive.
 Furthermore, [Graph-Core](https://github.com/microsoftgraph/msgraph-sdk-java-core) has also been updated to v3 which provides a great amount of added functionality; this makes v6 of the SDK a significant upgrade from v5.

 ## Table Of Contents